Randomill—The ultimate Adobe Illustrator plugin for randomization and pattern generation.

 Preset Functionality & Custom Defaults

 Presets can be saved and loaded on the fly, so if you find some settings you like and want to re-create your favorite designs, you can.
-You can even dial in custom default settings that the plugin loads in with if any of the standard defaults are not to your liking.
+You can even dial in custom default settings that the plugin loads in with if any of the defaults are not to your liking.

 Tooltips and Tutorials